-Oahu is not your far flung deserted tropical island with acouple of hotels on an expanse of empty beach (if you are looking for this, try Lanai).
+Oahu is not your far-flung deserted tropical island with a couple of hotels on an expanse of empty beach (if you are looking for this, try Lanai).
 Waikiki is an urban metropolis, a mass of 70’s high rises, shopping malls, restaurants and a hub of activity sat beside a stunning white sand beach and a warm inviting ocean.

-For europeans, its nice to stock up on the cheap skate/surf gear, and to visit shops like Abercrombie, Guess, Bebe etc which are usually cheaper outside of Europe, plus Waikiki offers a cost effective way to get over jet lag as hotels tend to be cheaper here.
+For Europeans, it’s nice to stock up on the cheap skate/surf gear, and to visit shops like Abercrombie, Guess, Bebe, etc which are usually cheaper outside of Europe, plus Waikiki offers a cost-effective way to get over jet lag as hotels tend to be cheaper here.
 Having said this, on our next trip we intend to fly in and out of Maui and hop over to the Four Seasons At Hualalai and the Fairmont Orchid, rather than stopping in Waikiki.

-Japanese Morimoto’s by the Marina also comes recommended, Alan Wong’s restaurant in Honolulu is shrine of Hawaii Regional Cuisine but there is no view so no romantic sunsets here.
+Alan Wong’s restaurant in Honolulu is shrine of Hawaii Regional Cuisine but there is no view so no romantic sunsets here.
 Chef Mavro Restaurant in Honolulu has excellent french cuisine but again no views.

-Throw off your flip flops and as the sun sets and wander from one end of the beach to the other as the sun sets.
-The warm gentle breeze rustles the palms on one side, waves crash on the other, lights from the hotels reflecting on the water and elvis tunes float into the night sky from the seafront restaurants and poolside hula shows.
+Throw off your flip flops and as the sun sets and wander from one end of the beach to the other as the sunsets.
+The warm gentle breeze rustles the palms on one side, waves crash on the other, lights from the hotels reflecting on the water, and Elvis tunes float into the night sky from the seafront restaurants and poolside hula shows.
 It’s the perfect evening stroll.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.